Skip to main content

 • workflow.finished

-• loop.* iteration events (if the worker is the iteration executor)
+• loop iteration events when the worker executes iteration bodies (loop.iteration.*)

 • (execution_id, seq)